veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 * Java 1.6+
 * Jackson-Core is used for JSON parsing.
-* (Optional) SLF4J is a logging facade.
+* (Optional) SLF4J a logging facade.
-* (Optional) SLF4J binding is used to associate a specific logging framework with SLF4J.
+* (Optional) SLF4J binding used to associate a specific logging framework with SLF4J.
 * (Optional) Maven

 The two dependencies, Jackson-Core and SLF4J, will be added automatically if Maven is used.
-Otherwise, please download the jars and add them to your build path.
+Otherwise, please download the jar files and add them to your build path.

 SLF4J is only needed if you enable logging through the OperationContext class.
-If you plan to use logging, please also download an SLF4J binding which will link the SLF4J API with the logging implementation of your choice.
-Simple is a good default.
-See the SLF4J user manual for more information.
+If you plan to use logging, please also download the SLF4J binding which will link the SLF4J API with the logging implementation of your choice.
+Simple is a good default, see the SLF4J user manual for more information.

-In this sample we are using Maven project and reference following dependencies:
+In this sample we are using Maven project and reference the following dependencies:

 - Microsoft Azure Storage Client SDK

-You can download it from Maven repositories or add dependency directly in pom.xml file:
+You can download the dependencies from Maven repositories or add a dependency directly in pom.xml file:
 ```xml
     <dependencies>
       <dependency>